Souad Massi

-Souad Massi (سعاد ماسي; born August 23, 1972), is an Algerian Berber singer, songwriter and guitarist.
+Souad Massi (سعاد ماسي; born August 23, 1972) is an Algerian Berber singer, songwriter and guitarist.
 She began her career performing in the Kabyle political rock band Atakor, before leaving the country following a series of death threats.
 In 1999, Massi performed at the Femmes d'Algérie concert in Paris, which led to a recording contract with Island Records.

 Massi's music, which prominently features the acoustic guitar, displays Western musical style influences such as rock, country or the Portuguese fado but sometimes incorporates oriental musical influences and oriental instruments like the oud as well as African musical stylings.
-Massi sings in Classical Arabic, Algerian Arabic,Egyptian Arabic, French, occasionally in English, and in the Kabyle Berber language, often employing more than one language in the same song.
+Massi sings in Classical Arabic, Algerian Arabic, Egyptian Arabic, French, occasionally in English, and in the Kabyle Berber language, often employing more than one language in the same song.

 Childhood and early bands

-Massi was born in Algiers, Algeria to a poor family of six children.
+Souad Massi was born in Algiers, Algeria to a poor family of six children.
 She grew up in the working-class Bab El Oued neighborhood of Algiers and took up singing and playing the guitar at an early age.